Fragment of Mosaic Inlay

 DescriptionThis small glass fragment was made by fusing together colored rods in a mold.
 Its design includes vertical and diagonal stripes, birds, and floral shapes.
 The back is left rough, and the front is polished.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B. C. to A. D. 50, New York: Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 622, p.
-360-361.Third to first century BCE
+360-361.3rd to 1st century BCE

 3rd to 1st century BCE